TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/README.md

 - 80%-20% train and test split.

 ## Modeling
 - **Neural net**: Fully connected feedforward neural network as shown in the figure below.
 This is a simple regression problem.
-Adding residual block does not improve the performance.
+Adding a residual block does not improve the performance.
-- **Input and Output**: All the input output values are normalized vector containing the variables abovementioned.
-More importantly, this desgin leaves room for the social media input (binary or extracted features) to be appended to $\vec{x}$. **The details of this addition is in progress**.
+- **Input and Output**: All the input and output values are a normalized vector containing the variables abovementioned.
+More importantly, this design leaves room for the social media input (binary or extracted features) to be appended to $\vec{x}$. **The details of this addition are in progress**.
 - **Loss Function**: the absolute loss 'L1Loss' in PyTorch work better than MSE loss.
 ![1](https://github.com/TAMIDSpiyalong/Disaster-Impact-Estimation-Downscaling/blob/main/NN.png)

 ## Results
-- Figure below shows the best neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches.
-The Pearson R score between these two lists is 0.4 in dicating some level of correlation.
-This resuls is using weather and evalation data only.
+- The figure below shows the best neural network performance with a 0.74 MAE and Pearson R of 0.4 between prediction and ground truth lists, which are the FIMA water depth in inches.
+The Pearson R score between these two lists is 0.4, indicating some level of correlation.
+This result is using weather and evaluation data only.
 It is reasonable to anticipate further improvement once the social media self-reports are included at some degree (binary or full feature extracted by NLP and CV).
    -  R² Score: 0.1304
    -   MAE (Mean Absolute Error): 0.7401
    -   RMSE (Root Mean Squared Error): 1.4590